+Abstract

-Abstract-Virtualized datacenters offer great flexibilities in terms of resource allocation.
-In particular, by decoupling applications from the constraints of the underlying infrastructure, virtualization supports an optimized mapping of virtual machines as well as their interconnecting network to their physical counterparts: essentially a graph embedding problem.
+Virtualized datacenters offer great flexibilities in terms of resource allocation.
+In particular, by decoupling applications from the constraints of the underlying infrastructure, virtualization supports an optimized mapping of virtual machines as well as their interconnecting network (the so-called virtual cluster) to their physical counterparts: a graph embedding problem.

-However, existing embedding algorithms such as Oktopus and Proteus often ignore a crucial dimension of the embedding problem, namely data locality: the input to a cloud application such as MapReduce is typically stored in a distributed, and sometimes redundant, file system.
+However, existing virtual cluster embedding algorithms often ignore a crucial dimension of the problem, namely data locality: the input to a cloud application such as MapReduce is typically stored in a distributed, and sometimes redundant, file system.
 Since moving data is costly, an embedding algorithm should be data locality aware, and allocate computational resources close to the data; in case of redundant storage, the algorithm should also optimize the replica selection.